RomeshAbeyawardena/MMT-Shop/Readme.md

 file in the MMTShop.Client project will need to be updated to match in order for the MMT.Client to work in harmony with MMT.Server.

-The client will start in the same window immediatly after.
+The client will start in the initial Powershell window immediatly after.

 #### Additional Notes
 The above Powershell scripts are not signed, you will need to temporarily